Trigger Warning: Depictions of Anxiety and Depression

 The Tipping Point

 In June, I broke down.
 Lottie needed to eat, but she wouldn’t take her bottle.
-Anger and frustration hit me like I had never been hit before.
+Anger and frustration drowned me like a tidal wave.
 I began yelling at my beautiful, precious baby.
 I tried to force her to take the bottle.
 The minute she started to cry, I snapped out of it.
 I set her down and began sobbing.
 I called my husband in horror and made him come home.
 Over and over, I said I was sorry.
 That I had failed.
 That I would never be a good mother.
 When my husband tried to return to work, I begged him to stay.

 I didn’t know who I was anymore.
 I didn’t understand what had happened to me.
 But in the back of my head, I heard my doctor’s voice, and I knew that this, this was not normal.